kotunde/AI_CSP/README.md

 ```
 ./subsets 118 7 1
 ```
-- number of assignments: 19657
+- number of assignments: -
-- time: more than 12 m
+- time: - (more than 12 m)

 ```
 ./subsets 118 7 2